magento/devdocs/guides/v2.2/config-guide/prod/prod_deploy-setup-dev.md

 	*	`app/etc/env.php` file
 *	Make sure `app/etc/config.php` is _included_ in source control

-If you use Git, the `.gitignore` already provides the preceding.
+If you use Git, Magento's `.gitignore` provides all of the preceding.

 #### Next step
 [Set up a build machine]({{ page.baseurl }}config-guide/prod/prod_deploy-setup-build.html)